 At the current time there are methods for calling four other segmentation algorithms in addition to the method shown above.
 Three of these are included as wrapper functions to methods available in other packages, specifically: DNAcopy, GLAD and tilingArray.
-These are respectively called in the following ways:
+These functions can be called using the following code:

 '''

+SegInfo.GLAD <- runGLAD(MA2)

 SegInfo.DNAcopy <- runDNAcopy(MA2)

-'''

-'''

-SegInfo.GLAD <- runGLAD(MA2)
+SegInfo.TilingArray <- runTilingArray(MA2)

 '''